OpenHantek/OpenHantek6022/readme.md

 We have build instructions available for [Linux](docs/build.md#linux), [Apple MacOSX](docs/build.md#apple) and [Microsoft Windows](docs/build.md#windows).

 ## Run OpenHantek
-You need a OpenGL 3.0+ or OpenGL ES 2.0+ capable graphics hardware for OpenHantek.
+You need an OpenGL 3.2+ or OpenGL ES 2.0+ capable graphics hardware for OpenHantek.

 USB access for the device is required:
 * As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you need a